-(j) Lightering Zones.
+- (f) Lightering Zones.
 Bidders are advised that the U.S. Coast Guard has designated certain areas of the Gulf of Mexico as lightering zones for the purpose of permitting single hull vessels to off-load oil within the U.S. Exclusive Economic Zone.
 Such designation may have implications for oil and gas operations in the areas.
-See 33 CFR 156.300 for the regulations concerning lightering zones; additional information may be obtained from Lieutenant Commander Russ Proctor of the Coast Guard's Ports and Facilities Compliance Staff (G-MOC-3) at (202) 267-0499.
+See 33 CFR 156.300 for the regulations concerning lightering zones; additional information may be obtained from Lieutenant Commander Russ Proctor of the Coast Guard's Ports and Facilities Compliance Staff (G-MOC-3) at (202) 267-0499. - (g) Statement Regarding Certain Geophysical Data.
+Pursuant to Sections 18 and 26 of the OCS Lands Act, as amended, and the regulations issued thereunder, MMS has a right of access [Page 3 of 9]

-(k) Statement Regarding Certain Geophysical Data.
-Pursuant to Sections 18 and 26 of the OCS Lands Act, as amended, and the regulations issued thereunder, MMS has a right of access to certain geophysical data and information obtained or developed as a result of operations on the OCS.
-A final rule specifying the details and procedures regarding this right of access is found at 30 CFR 251.11 and 251.12.
+to geophysical data and information obtained or developed as a result of operations on the OCS.
+A rule specifying the details and procedures regarding this right of access is found at 30 CFR 251.11 and 251.12.
+Reimbursement for the cost of reproducing these data will be made in accordance with 30 CFR 251.13.
 For additional information, contact the MMS Gulf of Mexico Regional Office of Resource Evaluation at (504) 736-2720.

-(1) Information about Indicated Hydrocarbons.
+- (h) Information about Indicated Hydrocarbons.
 Bidders are advised that MMS makes available, about 3 months prior to a lease sale, a list of unleased tracts having well bores with indicated hydrocarbons.
 Basic information relating to production, well bores, and pay range for each tract is included in the list.
-The list is available from the MMS Gulf of Mexico Region Public Information Unit (see paragraph (a) above).
+The list is available from the MMS Internet site and from the MMS Gulf of Mexico Region Public Information Unit (see paragraph (a) above). - (i) Royalty Relief.
+Although the requirements of the Outer Continental Shelf Deep Water Royalty Relief Act, which mandated that the Secretary of the Interior offer certain deepwater OCS tracts in the Central and Western Gulf of Mexico for lease with specified suspension of royalties under certain conditions, have expired, the MMS is offering royalty relief on leases resulting from this sale.
+For this sale, the MMS is offering leases subject to the regulations at 30 CFR 260.
+Specific royalty relief provisions are contained in the document "Royalty Suspension Provisions Sale 178, Part 2, Central Gulf of Mexico (August 2001)" included in the Sale Notice Package.

-(m) Royalty Relief.
-Although the requirements of the Outer Continental Shelf (OCS) Deep Water Royalty Relief Act, which mandated that the Secretary of the Interior offer certain deepwater OCS tracts in the Central and Western Gulf of Mexico for lease with specified suspension of royalties under certain conditions, have expired, the MMS is offering royalty relief on certain leases resulting from this sale.
-For this sale, the MMS is offering leases subject to the new final regulations at 30 CFR 260.
-Specific provisions for Sale 178, Part 1, are contained in the document "Royalty Suspension Provisions, Sale 178, Part 1", contained in the Sale Notice Package, and provide for royalty relief in both shallow and deep water.
-NOTE: For leases on blocks in Royalty Suspension Areas, an Addendum will be added to modify Sections 4, 5, and 6, as appropriate, of the lease instrument to implement the provisions of the document "Royalty Suspension Provisions, Sale 178, Part 1.
+NOTE: For leases on blocks in Royalty Suspension Areas, an Addendum will be added to modify Section 6, as appropriate, of the lease instrument to implement the provisions of the document "Royalty Suspension Provisions, Sale 178, Part 2".

-A map titled "Lease Terms and Economic Conditions, Sale 178, Part 1", depicting blocks in which such suspensions may apply is included in the Sale Notice Package.
+A map titled "Lease Terms and Economic Conditions, Sale 178, Part 2", depicting blocks in which such suspensions may apply is included in the Sale Notice Package.